kesfrance/ijournally/README.md

    The get option will retrive notes using any of the keyword in the database.

 #####search
    The search option can be used to retrieve notes by search for substring of text contained within notes.
    All notes with the substring searched will be retrieved.
 User can then use the keyword of the required to select note required.

+     search "the boy

 #####catalog